nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-extension-model.md

 <pullquote>JUnit has two competing extension mechanisms, each with its own limitations.</pullquote>

-<contentimage slug="junit-5-extension-model"></contentimage>

 ## JUnit 5 Extension Model

 JUnit 5 has a couple of [core principles](https://github.com/junit-team/junit5/wiki/Core-Principles) and one of them is to "prefer extension points over features".
 This translated quite literally into an integral mechanism of the new version: extension points.
-They are not the only but the most important mechanism to extend [JUnit Jupiter](http://blog.codefx.org/design/architecture/junit-5-architecture/#Splitting-JUnit-5).
+They are not the only but the most important mechanism to extend [JUnit Jupiter](junit-5-architecture-jupiter#splitting-junit-5).

 <pullquote>Prefer extension points over features</pullquote>